craftninja/exp-starter-api/README.md

 1. `$ yarn db:migrate`
 1. `$ yarn db:migrate:test`
 1. `$ nodemon start`
-    * `$yarn global add nodemon` if you don't have it... this will restart your server on *most* changes
+    * `$ yarn global add nodemon` if you don't have it... this will restart your server on *most* changes

 ### how did this get made?